 Not far below the slickrock is a long and steep boulder-strewn section of the canyon.
 Some routefinding is required, so be on the lookout for cairns marking the right route.
 After this seemingly long section, the canyon flattens out and becomes more gentle.

-Below the Jailhouse and Perfect Kiva Ruins, the canyon is mostly flat except for one steep section.
+Below the Jailhouse and Perfect Kiva Ruins, the canyon is mostly flat except for one short steep section.
 The confluence with Grand Gulch is about 2.5 miles below these ruins.
 Just below the confluence are some nice campsites.
 If you look around you will notice many high ruins around.

 From the confluence, you have many choices.
 You can return the same way, or head up or down Grand Gulch.
 There are many possibilities.
 We went down Kane and eixited Bullet on a three day trip (22.8 miles), but there are many possibilities.
 See the main Bullet Canyon Page for more ideas.